binipringle/crim-outline/index.md

 To determine the mental culpability required for the underlying crime, you look at the statute of the crime the principal is charged with; if the person meets the mens rea requirement for that statute, punished for that crime.
 So if k asked m to rob a bank, he could be convicged of solicitation AND of robbibng the bank – if m shot and killed so when robbing the bank, k could be convicted of solicitation, robbing a bank and murder.

 **State v.
-Hoselten** – HYPOS AFTER THIS CASE ARE MORE IMPORTANT THAN THE CASE!

-**Rule:** Court clarified that lookouts are accomplices in the second degree but lookouts also have to have the mental culpability of the crime.
+Hoselton:** The court held that defendant was not guilty because he did not know that his friends were breaking and entering to commit robbery; therefore, he did not have the required intent to commit the robbery or aid in the commission of the robbery.
+Court clarified that lookouts are accomplices in the second degree but lookouts also have to have the mental culpability of the crime.

-In hypos,
+**RULE:** A defendant is not a principal in the second degree unless he participates in the crime while sharing the criminal intent of the principal in the first degree.

+**Hypos followingg Hoselten:**

 - A.	if K believed that robbers went on boat to retrieve TV, K not guilty because no mens rea
 - B.	K helped them by honking the horn; guilty?
 No. no intent to commit crime.
 - C.	K’s friends did not ask K to do anything or told him they were going to rob property, but K wanted them to steal property (MR) and aided them by honking horn (AR).
 So in this situation he would be guilty as an accomplice.
 - D.	Same as C but when K honked horn friends didn’t hear him.
 Probably yes.
 Could be argued that he didn’t actually aid them; but it could be argued that just having a lookout helps the people who were committing the crime.

 The difference is that a person can be guilty of reckless murder as an accomplice as but not of attempted reckless murder.
 For accomplice liability you have to have the mens rea in the crime, but you can't have the conscious objective to get a reckless result.
 Court said you can be guilty as an accomplice to reckless manslaughter.
 Because you need the mens rea of the underlying crime, which is recklessly.

-**Riley v State**

-**NYPL Section 20.00 Accomplice Liability** When a person is an accomplice to second degree murder they are charged with second degree murder through this statute”
+**Ryley v.
+State:** The court held that defendant could be guilty as an accomplice to a reckless crime but they could still be charged for reckless manslaughter because he intended to aid in the result of the acts when he discharged his weapon into the crowd with the other person.
+He was therefore guilty of reckless manslaughter as he possessed the intent for it.

+**RULE:** A defendant is responsible for another person’s commission of a result crime if he shared the same mental intent regarding the result.

-In the riley case can a person be held liable for a crime whose mens era required sth less than intent.
-In riley court looked at whether so could be convicted of an accomplice to recklessly causeing serious physical injury … the court said yes.
+**Reasoning:** In the riley case can a person be held liable for a crime whose mens rea required sth less than intent.
+In riley court looked at whether so could be convicted of an accomplice to recklessly causing serious physical injury … the court said yes.
 Looked at their Alaska statute for accomplice liability – court said that even though statute said that accomplice liability statute contains intent and offense contains recklessly, yes

-But suppose prof M said oh that’s a great idea where you try shooting so in class even though you've killed so every year when you did it here ill put the blindfold on you.
+**Hypo:** But suppose prof M said oh that’s a great idea where you try shooting so in class even though you've killed so every year when you did it here ill put the blindfold on you.
 Could prof M also be convicted of reckless manslaughter?
 Yes because she would still meet the requirements of the offense.
 Yes, if prof M also has the mens rea required for the offense, she has all the elements – by being reckless and intentionally aiding prof k in the conduct, she could also...
 Here prof M had recklessness to cause death – so M had  mens rea

 **The attempt statute contains the intent mens rea**